VincenzoMarcovecchio/rhcontent/ransomware-data-room/january-2022.md

 New Technical Tactics and Procedures (TTPs)
 In this month, a new extortion method was detected, related to the DeadBolt ransomware, which hit through a zeroday, the NAS of the famous vendor QNAP.
 Specifically, the cyber gang, in addition to targeting NAS owners, asking for the encryption key 0.03 bitcoin (about 1,100 dollars), turned to QNAP itself saying that if it is willing to pay 5 Bitcoins of the value of 184,000 dollars, would have provided the exploit of the zeroday used.
 Furthermore, in the message, they always asked QNAP for the figure of 50 bitcoins worth about 1.9 million dollars, to release the main decryption key to unlock all the victims of the infection.

+We are also witnessing an increase in the RaaS offer related to Linux ransomware, in fact as well as in HelloKitty, BlackMatter, Revil, AvosLocker and Hive, recently LOCKBIT has focused part of its efforts to compromise virtual machines hosted on Linux servers And then activate the encryption payload.
+This denotes an interest that we are moving from physical servers to virtual machines that today are used by all companies to save computer resources, consolidate servers and simplify backup operations.

+Furthermore, confidential sources have reported the use of secondary extortion practices by sending threatening communications to customers of companies victim of ransomware attack as seen in the Italian scene.